sgizm/SousChefSusana/Documents/Commands.md

 Tell me salad recipe without onion.
 (what) can I bake without dough?

-Suggest something light / low calorie.
+Suggest something light / low calories.
 What do I do with eggs about to expire?
 I want to try African cusine.
 Show me some Finnish dishes.
-I'm feeling sick, suggest me a dish.
+I'm sick, suggest me a dish.

 What do I eat for breakfast / lunch / dinner?
 What kind of sandwich I make?
+Tell me different ways of making ommelette.
 Tell me low carb dish suggestions
+Tell me healthy snacks.
 I have chicken but no vegetables.
 What do I make?
 Show me a rcipe I liked earlier.